Do you see what we did there?

-Happy Howl-O-Ween!
-Here at Release the Hounds we’re gearing up for Halloween festivities and have collected what we think are some helpful tips to keep your dog safe, comfortable and happy during all the excitement.
+You can probably tell, that here at Release the Hounds, we’re gearing up for Halloween festivities and have collected what we think are some helpful tips to keep your dog safe, comfortable and happy during all the excitement.

 1. Dog Costumes

 Take time and let them get used to their costume before the big night.
 By introducing them to their costume slowly, you can save you and your dog a lot of stress.
 Take a couple of weeks, put one piece on at a time and gradually increase the amount of time they wear it for.
 Be sure to give them a treat for having it on and not fussing.

 2. Pranksters and Mischief